rjsmethurst/snitch/README.md

 ---

-If you have any other questions about running SNITCH or how to adapt it for your purpose beyond the basic usage please raise an issue in the repository (if you are not familar with GitHub [here's](https://help.github.com/articles/creating-an-issue/) some instructions on how to raise an issue) or contact me at rebecca dot smethurst AT nottingham dot ac dot uk.
+If you have any other questions about running SNITCH or how to adapt it for your purpose beyond the basic usage please raise an issue in the repository (if you are not familar with GitHub [here's](https://help.github.com/articles/creating-an-issue/) some instructions on how to raise an issue) or contact me at rebecca dot smethurst AT physics dot ox dot ac dot uk.